Zenypher/CountdownGTA6/README.md

 ## License

-This project is open source and available for personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Future Enhancements

 - Social media sharing buttons
 - News feed section
-- Dark/light theme toggle
-- Leaderboard or trivia section
 - API integration for official GTA VI updates
 - Better responsive design
+- New and refined animations
+- Slideshow style background image